nginxinc/nginx-wiki/source/modules/echo.rst

   }

-Behind the scene, it sets up a per-request "sleep" ngx_event_t object, and adds a timer using that custom event to the Nginx event model and just waits for a timeout on that event.
+Behind the scene, it sets up a per-request "sleep" ngx_event_t object, and adds a timer using that custom event to the NGINX event model and just waits for a timeout on that event.
 Because the "sleep" event is per-request, this directive can work in parallel subrequests.

 echo_blocking_sleep